nurpax/blog/posts/2019-08-09-c64-lines-size-optimization.md

 inf:    jmp inf
 ```

 This has a bug in it, though.
 When we've drawn the last pixel of a line, we should NOT scroll the screen up anymore.
-Thus we'd need to add more branches to skip scrolling in that case:
+Thus we need more branching to skip scrolling on the last pixel write:

 ```{.asm}
         lda #39